 Notes receivable from participants represent participant loans that are recorded at their unpaid principal balance plus any accrued but unpaid interest.
 Interest income on notes receivable from participants is recorded when it is earned.
 Related fees are recorded as administrative expenses and are expensed when they are incurred.
-No allowance for credit losses has been recorded at December 31, 2013 or 2012.
+No allowance for credit losses has been recorded at December 31, 2014 or 2013.

-Unit Accounting - OGE Energy Corp.
+Share Valuation - OGE Energy Corp.
 Common Stock Fund

-During the 2013 plan year, the Plan utilized the unit method of accounting, which allows the OGE Energy Corp.
+Effective January 1, 2014, the Plan was amended to utilize the share method of valuation for the OGE Energy Corp.
+Common Stock Fund.
+Under the share method of valuation, the price per share of common stock is based on the quoted market value of OGE common stock.
+Prior to January 1, 2014, the Plan utilized the unit method of valuation, which allows the OGE Energy Corp.
 Common Stock Fund to hold an amount of cash for liquidity purposes.
 The value of each unit does not significantly vary from the price of the Company's common stock held in the fund.
 The Company's common stock price is readily available to the participants and is printed in many publications.
 Participants' accounts hold units of the OGE Energy Corp.
 Common Stock Fund representing their proportionate interest in both the common stock and interest-bearing cash held in the fund.
 However, the Plan holds the underlying common stock and interest-bearing cash.
-Effective January 1, 2014, the Plan was amended to utilize the share method of accounting.